-- The engine will not start or the engine is difficult to start.

-- · Not enough power

 - The engine misfires or the engine runs erratically.

-- · High fuel consumption
+- High fuel consumption

-- · Black exhaust smoke
+- Black exhaust smoke

 - The engine knocks or there is vibration in the engine.

 - Excessive engine temperature

 For further information on the removal and the installation of the fuel injectors, refer to the Disassembly and Assembly manual.